 Lawsuits against hip and knee implant manufacturers allege similar claims against the manufacturers of these devices.
 While the details of the cases may vary, the lawsuits allege similar claims, including:

-If you were injured by a defective hip or knee implant, you may be entitled to financial compensation.
+If you were injured by a defective hip or knee implant, including implant failure, you may be entitled to financial compensation.
 People who have experienced the following adverse effects may qualify for a potential lawsuit:

 Filing a lawsuit against the manufacturer of a defective product can help patients win back time and money lost due to lost wages, medical expenses, and other problems experienced as a result of the failed device.
 If you were injured as a result of a defective hip or knee implant, call our offices today to see if you qualify for a lawsuit against the device manufacturer.